 Yogi, Mayawati target Priyanka over infant deaths in Rajasthan's Kota

-Other BJP leaders have also attacked the Congress-led government in Rajasthan over the 100 deaths in December at JK Lon hospital in Kota.
-In a tweet on Thursday chief minister Ashok Gehlot said the deaths should not be politicised.
+Other BJP leaders have also attacked the Congress-led government in Rajasthan over 100 deaths in December at JK Lon hospital in Kota.
+In a tweet on Thursday, chief minister Ashok Gehlot said the deaths should not be politicised.

 The Centre too has decided to send a high-level team comprising experts from AIIMS, Jodhpur, and health economists to Kota.
 Union Health Minister Harsh Vardhan said the Centre was ready ready to provide any technical help or assistance.